 The constricted opening of a glyph, as seen in the letter 'e'.
 Varying the size of the aperture has a direct effect on the legibility of a letterform and, ultimately, readability.
 Apertures can be 'closed' (shown in orange here) or 'open' (green).

 The point at the top of a character where the left and right strokes meet.
-The example shown here is the top point of an uppercase a.
+The example might be the top point of an uppercase 'A'.